 A 2013 research by Chitika Insights showed how important it is to rank high on the SERP.

-Crawling in SEO parlance means to prowl or follow the links around your website.
+Crawling in SEO parlance means prowling or following the links around your website.
 Google uses spiders or bots to handle the task.
-That the reason for web developers familiar with SEO to always include a site map on the pages, to make it easier for the spiders to navigate across multiple paths.
+That is the reason for web developers familiar with SEO always include a site map on the pages, to make it easier for the spiders to navigate across multiple paths.

 The links serve as invisible neural pathways for these bots to crawl through the World Wide Web.
 Their job is clearly defined: find the most relevant result to match the user’s query.
 As you might expect, if you put up roadblocks along the way, you might be sending Google’s bots in the direction of your competitor’s website.